TargetProcess/taucharts-docs/basic/guide.md

 NOTE: the "nicing" will be applied to extended domain by default.
 Set *nice* property to *false* to avoid such a behavior.

-For example, this approach can be used to setup percent scale (0 - 100) while there are no 0 or 100 values in the original data.
+For example, this approach can be used to setup percent scale (from 0 to 100) while there are no 0 or 100 values in the original data.

 ```javascript
 data: [{date:"2016-01-01", percent:5} ... {date:"2016-02-22", percent:85}],